 Neil Vogel: Google Must Pay for Publisher Content

-In a bold statement at the Fortune Brainstorm Tech conference, Neil Vogel, CEO of People Inc. (formerly Dotdash Meredith), accused Google of unfairly using publisher content to power its AI tools — without proper compensation.
+At the Fortune Brainstorm Tech conference, Neil Vogel, CEO of People Inc. (formerly Dotdash Meredith), accused Google of using publisher content to power its AI tools without proper compensation.
+He revealed that Google Search once drove up to 90% of People Inc.’s traffic — now reduced to the high 20% range.

 “You cannot take our content to compete with us,” Vogel emphasized.

-📢 Industry Reactions
+📢 Industry Reactions and Regulatory Calls

-🌐 Why This Matters
+🌐 Why This Matters for AI and Media

 Post a Comment